studio24/deployer-recipes/docs/check-branch.md

 Forcing deployment of hotfix to production.
 ✔ Ok
 ```
-This command uses ```LANG=C ``` to ensure the default locale settings for users that are set to different locales.
-This makes sure that the 'main' branch name is returned correctly from github.
+This command uses ```LANG=C``` to set the default locale to English to ensure the main branch name is returned correctly in Git